Applications for 2023 closed in January

 Case Statement: Inclusion, Diversity, Equity, and Access (IDEA) Fellowship Program

 Despite the rich diversity in Silicon Valley, we have also observed that the Chapter’s current membership is largely white, female, and more established in the profession, and we are missing the voices and experiences of young professionals of color (African-American, Latinx, Hispanic, Asian), LGBTQ+ and fundraisers from other underrepresented communities.

-The IDEA Fellowship Program was conceived to provide leadership opportunities for individuals to have a seat at the table, participate in training, mentorship, networking activities be a future board leader and join as full-time members.
+The IDEA Fellowship Program was conceived to provide leadership opportunities for individuals to have a seat at the table, participate in training, mentorship, networking activities be future board leaders, and join as full-time members.
 This will ensure our chapter is representative of our entire community and enrich all of our learning experiences.
-In addition, inclusion will have wide reaching impact within the populations of donors, volunteers, and clients with whom fundraisers work.
+In addition, inclusion will have a wide-reaching impact within the populations of donors, volunteers, and clients with whom fundraisers work.

 Proposed Program and Participants

 The IDEA Fellowship is a year-long program for fundraisers from underrepresented communities, including fundraisers of color (African American, Latinx, Hispanic, Asian), LGBTQ and other under-represented communities.
 The IDEA fellowship would provide participants with full access to all the benefits of Chapter membership, including:

 - 8 Chapter Luncheon Workshops on a variety of topics

 - Fundraising Academy, a two day program previously presented by Sanford School of Philanthropy